Podcast: Play in new window | Download

 There is a behavioral science to uncovering a client’s emotional attachment to money.
 Include these five questions to go deeper and get at what the person’s makeup really is psychologically because you at the end of the day you are dealing with a thinking, feeling human being and not a portfolio.

-High quality questions financial advisors should include on the RTQ
+High quality questions for the financial advisor RTQ

 #1 What are the three best and worst investment decision you’ve made over your lifetime?